 EAP has been shown to have more rapid therapeutic response rates because of the direct, powerful approach and intimate relational aspects.
 EAP teaches clients the skills to handle the stress and chaos of life without using substances.

 Equine Therapy Benefits

 Equine therapy has many benefits for clients, especially those who have trouble connecting with others or those who struggle with self-care.
-This therapy also helps individuals learn how to care for another living thing and, in turn, themselves.
+The Last Resort’s equine assisted therapy program in Texas also helps individuals learn how to care for another living thing and, in turn, themselves.
 Other benefits include: